 “I’ve always written and had piles of scripts in plastic bags hiding in my cupboards.
 After winning the National Westminster Playwrights awards I suddenly started hearing them knocking on the cupboard doors and pleading to come out.”

-Award winning Krazy Kat Theatre Company performed her work in “What’s The Difference?” directed by Noel Greig which toured schools in the South East.
-This was followed by a project sponsored by Free2BMe, directed by Darren Cheek addressing homophobia for young adults in London.
+Award winning Krazy Kat Theatre Company performed her work in “What’s The Difference?” directed by Noel Greig, which toured schools in the South East.
+This was followed by a project sponsored by Free2BMe, directed by Darren Cheek and addressing homophobia for young adults in London.

 ONE LAST LOOK – 2018

-A man and a woman find themselves having to make bigger decisions than most could contemplate on what appears to be a simple night in.
+On what appears to be a simple night in, a man and a woman find themselves having to make bigger decisions than most could contemplate.

-This play previewed at The Garage Theatre, Horse & Groom pub, St Leonards in April 2018 and will be presented at the London Irish Centre from 13-18 August as part of The Camden Fringe 2018.
+After previewing at The Garage Theatre, in the Horse & Groom pub, St Leonards-on-sea in April 2018 this stunning thriller was presented to sold-out audiences at the London Irish Centre in August, as part of The Camden Fringe 2018.

 THE BEES MOUTH- 2014-15